nickhericks/techdegree-project-1/README.md

 # Random Quote Generator
 > This project displays random quotes to the page either every 10 seconds or when a user clicks the button.

-## Project Objective
-Building this project allowed me to practice using basic JavaScript syntax and data structures by building a Random Quote Generator, a program that displays a randomly selected quote each time the user clicks a button.

 ## View project
  :mag: Live version available at [nickhericks.github.io/techdegree-project-1/](https://nickhericks.github.io/techdegree-project-1/)

+ ## Project objective
+ Building this project allowed me to practice using basic JavaScript syntax and data structures by building a Random Quote Generator, a program that displays a randomly selected quote each time the user clicks a button.

 <!-- ## Features
 What makes your project stand out? (screenshots if beneficial)